raunaktuladhar/Data-Analysis-Projects/Apple Phone/README.md

    * More popular iPhones may get better discounts.

 6. Can you figure out the least & the most expensive iPhones in the Indian Market, along with their specifications?
    * APPLE iPhone 12 Pro (Silver, 512 GB) was the most expensive and APPLE iPhone SE (White, 64 GB) was the least expensive iPhones in the Indian Market.
+(Full specifications are given in ipynb file)